-Coordinated Entry System is the region-wide collaborative led by St. Joseph Center that coordinates outreach and housing placement efforts for homeless individuals on the Westside.
+Coordinated Entry System for Individuals is the region-wide collaborative led by St. Joseph Center that coordinates outreach and housing placement efforts for homeless individuals on the Westside.

 Homeless Service Center provides long-term case management aimed at permanent housing, offers referrals for critical services such as substance abuse treatment, and makes emergency services, such as shelter placement, showers, laundry, and mailboxes available to homeless individuals and families.

 Street Outreach/Housing Navigation Programs include the Vehicular Homeless Outreach Program in L.A.
 County Supervisorial District 2 along with Outreach teams focused on Culver City and Venice, which provide outreach and housing placement services for vehicular and street homeless individuals/families.

 Venice C3 uses an innovative “County+City+Community” partnership approach.
 The C3 model systematically engages people living on the streets; provides immediate access to resources such as interim housing, urgent care, primary care, mental health services and substance use disorder treatment; and helps them regain health and housing stability.
 For more information click here.

 Chronic Homeless Programs in Santa Monica and Venice help the community’s most vulnerable homeless individuals obtain and maintain permanent supportive housing.
 The program focuses on serving persons who have been homeless for an extended period, are the most visible in the community, and may be high users of police, paramedic and emergency room resources.

 Coordinated Entry System for Families is the region-wide collaborative led by St. Joseph Center that provides short-term rental assistance, resource referrals, and case management to homeless and at-risk families with children in an effort to support housing stability.